 | Paris, France | 120 nights | Primary residence only |

 Regulations change frequently.
-Always verify current rules with your local government.
+Verify current rules with your local planning department before investing.

-The most common annual night limits range from 90 to 180 nights per year.
-London enforces a 90-night limit, San Francisco caps at 90 nights when the host is not present, Los Angeles allows 120 nights (extendable to 180), and Amsterdam limits to 30 nights.
-Some cities use 365-night limits for owner-occupied rentals, effectively allowing year-round operation.
+The most common annual night limits fall between 90 and 180 nights per year.
+London enforces a 90-night limit for all STRs, San Francisco caps at 90 nights when the host is absent, Los Angeles allows 120 nights (extendable to 180), and Amsterdam restricts hosts to just 30 nights.
+Some jurisdictions set 365-night limits for owner-occupied rentals, effectively permitting year-round operation.

-Cities track rental nights through platform data-sharing agreements with Airbnb and other platforms, mandatory reporting by hosts, STR permit renewal audits, transient occupancy tax filings, and in some cases automated monitoring software that tracks listing availability.
-Some platforms automatically delist properties that reach the local night cap.
+Cities enforce night limits through platform data-sharing agreements with Airbnb and other booking platforms, mandatory host self-reporting, transient occupancy tax filings, STR permit renewal audits, and automated monitoring software that tracks listing availability.
+Some platforms automatically delist properties that reach the local cap — Airbnb enforces London's 90-night limit directly on its platform.

 Stay ahead of the curve